khakhalin/notes/keywords/sql.md

 * `BACKUP DATABASE dbname` also exists.

 ## Functions on data
-There are lots of built-in functions; too many to mention, including math, trigonometry, string manipulation (like `LEFT`, `LEN`, `LOWER`, and alike), and what not.
-Some interesting ones that are not obvious are `LEAST` and `GRATEST` that work across differenct columns within the same row, as opposed to MAX and MIN that work along all rows (entries) for a returned column.
-There are also lots of **system-specific operaions on dates and times**.
+There are lots of built-in functions; too many to mention, including math, trigonometry, string manipulation (like `LEFT`, `LEN`, `LOWER`, and so on), and what not.
+Some interesting ones that are not obvious are `LEAST` and `GRATEST` that work across different columns within the same row, as opposed to MAX and MIN that work along all rows (entries) for a returned column.
+There are also lots of **system-specific operations on dates and times**.
 Read the manual.

 ## Control structures
 Apparently SQL (especially larger systems, like **SQLServer**, or **Transact-SQL** from Microsoft) also has its own system of control structures, with IF, ELSE, BEGIN TRY, BEGIN CATCH, WHILE, and what not.